dailybruin/prime/backend/content/an_uphill_battle/an_uphill_battle.md

-title: 'An Uphill Battle'
-author: 'Owen Emerson'
+title: 'An Uphill Battle' author: 'Owen Emerson' category: 'Lifestyle'
-category: 'Lifestyle'
-image: 'img/an_uphill_battle/picA.jpg'
-issue: 'Fall 2017'
+description: 'Nineteen thousand feet up, 1:30 a.m. darkness, sub-zero temperatures and biting winds.
+Benjamin van Aken emerged exhausted from the depths of his sleeping bag.
+Miserable and cold, he began the final stage of his climb.' image: 'img/an_uphill_battle/picA.jpg' issue: 'Fall 2017'

 ---

 Nineteen thousand feet up, 1:30 a.m. darkness, sub-zero temperatures and biting winds.
 Benjamin van Aken emerged exhausted from the depths of his sleeping bag.
 Miserable and cold, he began the final stage of his climb.